MotionMend

 PROBLEM

-Majority of physical therapy exercises are done at home, but patients find that this lacks real-time feedback and engagement.
+Most PT exercises are done at home, they lack real-time feedback and engagement.

 OPPORTUNITY

-Combining IoT sensors with AR technology could provide a more engaging at-home physical therapy experience for patients.
+IoT sensors and AR tech could make at-home PT more engaging for patients.

-Motion sensors detect how the patient did during the last exercise to tailor the next exercise.
+Motion sensors use previous progress to tailor the next exercise.

 This enables that recovery exercises are better tailored to each patient’s individual progression.

-IoT sensors and correction enable everyday guidance and real-time feedback at home.
+Corrections enable real-time guidance and feedback at home.

 Form corrections quickly suggest to the patient how they can improve the way they are doing exercises at home, making for increased engagement and satisfaction with the at-home procedure.